 - 50% or more of board members identify as BIPOC.

-We encourage applicants to contact us prior to submitting your application so that we may support you, as needed, in your submission.
+We encourage all applicants to contact us prior to submitting your application so that we may support you, as needed, in your submission.
+Please reach out at any time to the Program & Partnerships team at firstname.lastname@example.org or 617-566-4442.

-Please contact us at firstname.lastname@example.org with any questions before, during or after the application process.
-We are happy to discuss ideas prior to submission.
+Please contact us at email@example.com with any questions before, during or after the application process.
+Our mailing address and phone number are listed in the footer of this page.